Home Compare PPG vs SHW

 PPG Industries vs The Sherwin-Williams Company: Which Stock Looks Stronger in 2026?

-The Sherwin-Williams Company holds the cleaner structural position, with the lead spread across stability and valuation.
-PPG Industries still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+Structurally, PPG Industries and The Sherwin-Williams Company are closely matched — neither holds a meaningful edge overall.
+The Sherwin-Williams Company still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON